mnoorenberghe/webtrees-facebook/README.md

 3.

 ## TODO ##
+* make sure 'url' param is honoured.
 * handle transition from internal account to FB if using different email address. - Maybe not a big deal if admin is approving since they can merge.
 * ensure there is sufficient logging.
 * allow user comment on account creation
 * Test making FB the primary login mechanism by setting the login URL
-* check if bad API keys
 * test with multiple GEDCOMs
 * more validation on pre-approved users
 * CSRF protection